jeyziel/the-last-question/content/post/processamento-linguagem-natural.md

 Once you've gotten here, follow along the rest of this page on your local build.

 ## Step 3.
 Change the docs site

+Stop the Hugo process by hitting Ctrl+C.

+Now we are going to run hugo again, but this time with hugo in watch mode.

+    /path/to/hugo/from/step/1/hugo server --source=./docs --watch
+    > 29 pages created
+    > 0 tags index created
+    > in 27 ms
+    > Web Server is available at http://localhost:1313
+    > Watching for changes in /Users/spf13/Code/hugo/docs/content
+    > Press ctrl+c to stop

+Open your [favorite editor](http://vim.spf13.com) and change one of the source content pages.
+How about changing this very file to *fix the typo*.
+How about changing this very file to *fix the typo*.

+Content files are found in `docs/content/`.
+Unless otherwise specified, files are located at the same relative location as the url, in our case `docs/content/overview/quickstart.md`.

+Change and save this file..
+Notice what happened in your terminal.

+    > Change detected, rebuilding site

+    > 29 pages created
+    > 0 tags index created
+    > in 26 ms

+Refresh the browser and observe that the typo is now fixed.

+Notice how quick that was.
+Try to refresh the site before it's finished building.
+I double dare you.
+Having nearly instant feedback enables you to have your creativity flow without waiting for long builds.

+## Step 4.
+Have fun

+The best way to learn something is to play with it.